alpesh15gb/Truetime/readme.md

 ### Authentication & RBAC

 1. The hosted login page now detects whether any users exist.
 On a fresh installation, it will prompt you to create the first administrator directly from the browser.
 If the SPA cannot reach your API (for example, when VITE_API_BASE_URL is missing), expand the “Configure backend URL” panel to point the UI at the correct domain and retry the bootstrap.
-Enter just the root of your backend host (for example `https://attendance.example.com`)—Truetime normalizes it to the `/api` endpoint automatically.
+Enter the root of your backend host (for example `https://attendance.example.com` or `https://attendance.example.com/truetime`)—Truetime appends `/api` to that path automatically without stripping intermediate segments.
 After the admin is created you can provision additional accounts from the `/admin` console.

 2. Alternatively, you can still seed an account via CLI if you prefer: